ExoltenOne/exoltenone.github.io/_posts/2016-12-12-how-to-trace-your-sql.md

 </a>

 <p>
   Have you ever thought how many store procedures your code is calling?
 Have you tracked them to find duplicate calls?
-Maybe there is a place which could be optimised but going through the code without information what procedure you are looking for is difficult or at least time consuming.
-There is probably a many ways to do that but here I'll find a way with F#.
+Maybe there is a place which could be optimized but going through the code without information what procedure you are looking for is difficult or at least time consuming.
+There is probably a many ways to do that but here you'll find a way with F#.
 </p>
 <!--more-->